georgealways/eslint-config-gmb/README.md

 ### Symmetric Newlines

-The `symmetric-newlines` rule enforces symmetric starting and ending newlines within blocks.
+The `symmetric-newlines` rule enforces an equal number of starting and ending newlines within blocks.
 This rule ensures that the number of newlines after the opening brace matches the number of newlines before the closing brace.

 ```js
 // Wrong